Karisma Kapoor: Established actress (1996–2000)

+Critical recognition and hiatus (2001–2011)

-In 2001, she achieved further critical acclaim for her portrayal of a real life actress in the biographical drama Zubeidaa.
-Directed by Shyam Benegal, the film was based on the life of ill-fated actress Zubeida Begum, who married a Sikh, Hanwant Singh.
-The Tribune complimented her by arguing that she "has surpassed herself as the passionate, defiant, willful and troubled Zubeidaa, the truly modern woman."
+In 2001, she achieved further critical acclaim for her portrayal of an ill-fated actress in the biographical drama Zubeidaa.
+Directed by Shyam Benegal, the film was based on the life of Zubeida Begum, who married Hanwant Singh.
+The Tribune complimented her by arguing that she "has surpassed herself as the passionate, defiant, wilful and troubled Zubeidaa, the truly modern woman."
 In an interview with Rediff she explained: "I have been here so long, I have done everything. lead roles, supporting roles, everything.
 How do I grow as a performer?
 If I keep doing commercial cinema, I will stagnate and I wanted to grow".
-For her work, she was awarded the Best Actress (Critics) and also garnered a Best Actress nomination at the ceremony.
+For her work, she won the Filmfare Critics Award for Best Actress and garnered a Best Actress nomination at the ceremony.
 Co-starring Rekha and Manoj Bajpai, the film had worldwide earnings of over ₹239.552 million.
 She next starred alongside Bobby Deol and Rahul Dev in Indra Kumar's Aashiq – the movie received little praise from critics, though it proved to be a modest success, grossing over ₹260 million domestically.
 Suneel Darshan's social drama Ek Rishtaa: The Bond of Love was Kapoor's next release.
 Co-starring Amitabh Bachchan and Akshay Kumar, the film became one of the biggest hits of the year.

 In 2002, Kapoor had three film releases, the first of which was the romantic drama Haan Maine Bhi Pyaar Kiya, opposite Akshay Kumar and Abhishek Bachchan.
-She next starred alongside Nana Patekar in the woman-centric drama Shakti: The Power, playing the role of Nandini, a woman who wants to fly away from her in-laws (involved in feudal gang wars) along with her son, after her husband's death.
+She next starred alongside Nana Patekar in the woman-centric drama Shakti: The Power, playing the role of Nandini, a woman who wants to escape from her in-laws (involved in feudal gang wars) along with her son, after her husband's death.
 The film, a remake of the Telugu film Antahpuram (1998), was itself based on the life of author Betty Mahmoody.
 Shakti: The Power was critically acclaimed and also earned Kapoor highly positive reviews for her portrayal – Taran Adarsh reviewed: "The power clearly belongs to Kapoor.
 Breathing fire and venom to win back her son from the clutches of a despot, the actress gives it all to the character of a helpless mother and proves what a virtuoso performer she is.
 Playing the part of a wounded tigress, this is one performance that overshadows all the performances the year has seen so far".
 Kapoor's work in the film earned her Best Actress nominations at several award ceremonies, including a fifth nomination at Filmfare.
 Her final release that year was Indra Kumar's romantic drama Rishtey, alongside Anil Kapoor and Shilpa Shetty.
 She featured as Komal, a wealthy woman who falls in love with a poorer man and marries him against her father's wishes.
 Despite much anticipation, Kapoor's all three releases that year underperformed at the box office.